bkrepp-ctps/mde-prototype-python/README.md

 # mde-prototype-python
-Prototyping the Model Data Explorer (MDE) in Python
+This repository several prototypes of the Model Data Explorer (MDE) in Python.
+All prototypes run in an IPython notebook environment or under the Spyder IDE.
+The principal difference among the various prototypes is the library used to render maps:
+1. Prototype #1 uses __matplotlib__
+2. Prototype #2 uses __folium__
+3. Prototype #3 uses __keplergl__

 ## Requirements and Dependencies

-This prototype runs in an IPython notebook environment, and depends upon the following:
+All prototypes depend upon the following libraries:
 * Python 3.7
 * numpy
 * pandas